Chime is a popular app that provides mobile banking services through its bank partners.

 - Recent spending activity that Branch doesn’t consider “high”

-Some of the companies that offer Branch include global workforce solutions provider Kelly, Cartwheel, tipping platform Tippy and SuperSalon.
+Some companies that offer Branch include global workforce solutions provider Kelly, Cartwheel, tipping platform Tippy and SuperSalon.

-- When you get to the ‘select your bank’ page, enter Branch in the search box.
+- When you reach the ‘Select your bank’ page, enter Branch in the search box

 - After entering the code, you’ll put in your personal Branch passcode

 Click Next to finish linking your account and then return back to Chime